-8.10 Financing loans
+8.11 Financial loans

 The financing loans comprise mainly liabilities in connection with the purchase and the financing of investment properties.
 The finance comprises fixed interest bank loans, fixed interest credit from issuing companies, and loans from third parties.

-In the prior year the loans from third parties were presented under other non-current liabilities.
-To facilitate comparisons, the prior year figures were adjusted accordingly.
-At the balance sheet date, there are loans from third parties: in the amount of TEUR 2,575 from a seller of a subsidiary that was purchased at the end of 2019; and in the amount of TEUR 1,787 (prior year TEUR 1,787) from a minority shareholder of the Nova portfolio.
-At the balance sheet date, the financing loans ran to TEUR 128,331 (prior year: TEUR 45,853) in total, of which TEUR 102,924 (prior year: TEUR 43,942) were non-current, and TEUR 25,408 (prior year: TEUR 1,911) were to be redeemed in less than one year.
+At the balance sheet date, the financing loans ran to TEUR 136,684 (prior year: TEUR 128,331) in total, of which TEUR 127,896 (prior year: TEUR 102,924) were non-current, and TEUR 8,788 (prior year: TEUR 25,408) were to be redeemed in less than one year.

 The financing loans are secured principally with mortgages.
 Further collateral is provided in the form of assignment of rental income and insurance claims as well as the hypothecation of bank deposits.
-In one case of financing, collateral was provided by a surety from Diok AG, and in the case of the loan by a seller by a surety from Diok Asset GmbH.
+Moreover, individual finance packages are secured by sureties of Diok AG and/or Diok Asset GmbH as well as by a letter of comfort of Diok AG.